-We had barely heard of the Excalibur dehydrator when we purchased ours two years ago.
+We had barely heard of the Excalibur dehydrator when we purchased ours several years ago.
 But we did our research and discovered that the Australian agent was situated a mere twenty minutes' drive away into the mountains.
 Our preferred model was in stock so we collected it and were ‘in business’ and having fun that same day!

 Wherever you are in the world, you, too, can have one delivered to your doorstep, in some cases free of charge.

 Have you ever had so much fruit that you didn’t know what to do with it?
 It was the mango season in North Queensland and the result of an hour’s picking (with children helping!) was rapidly ripening fruit that overflowed from boxes and bench-tops.

 After some trial and error we perfected a fast method of cutting off the mango cheeks and scooping out the flesh before slicing it so that it would fit between the shelves of our new toy – the Excalibur Dehydrator.

 Of course, even if work is meant to be fun, we still had our fledgling business, Tropical Superfoods, to run.
 So, in our shared commercial kitchen, it was soon humming away, producing a variety of dehydrated vegetables and fruit, powdered turmeric and ginger, in addition to the long-keeping dried mango.